Tulsa Race Massacre survivors file lawsuit, demanding ‘repair’ for 1921 attack

-“The massacre was one of the most heinous acts of racial terrorism committed in the U.S. by those in power against Black people since slavery,” said Damario Solomon Simmons, one of the lead attorneys working on the case.
+“The massacre was one of the most heinous acts of racial terrorism committed in the U.S. by those in power against Black people since slavery,” said Damario Solomon-Simmons, one of the lead attorneys working on the case.
 “White elected officials and business leaders not only failed to repair the injuries they caused, they engaged in conduct to deepen the injury and block repair.”

 The lead plaintiff in the case is 105-year-old Lessie Benningfield “Mother” Randle, one of the last living survivors of the massacre.
 Others are descendants of witnesses to the carnage, including Ellouise Cochrane-Price, the daughter of massacre survivor Clarence Rowland and the cousin of Dick Rowland, the teenager whose arrest in 1921 for allegedly assaulting a white woman sparked the attack.
 The accusation was false but the violence that followed was catastrophic.